yammesicka/yammesicka/README.md

 I'm an educational leader and senior developer working in Tel-Aviv, Israel.

 - 👨‍💻 I'm the maintainer of [LMS](https://github.com/PythonFreeCourse/lms), an open-source system that helps manage submission and feedback on programming assignments.
-- 📖 I'm also the author of the [notebooks](https://github.com/PythonFreeCourse/Notebooks) in the Python Free Course project, which aims to help Hebrew speakers easily learn to write code.
+- 📖 I'm the author of the [notebooks](https://github.com/PythonFreeCourse/Notebooks) in the Python Free Course project, which aims to help Hebrew speakers easily learn to write code.
-- 📰 I've also created a large [Telegram discussion group](https://t.me/shiftech2) where we discuss about technology news in Hebrew.
+- 📰 I've created a large [Telegram discussion group](https://t.me/shiftech2) where we discuss about technology news in Hebrew.

 🔭 I'm always after interesting technologies, cool ideas for projects, or news on technology and information security.